zulip/zulip/docs/events-system.md

 in the initial state, and there is no event for that name change in the queue).

-Achieving this atomicity goals means we save a huge amount of work that the N clients for Zulip don't need to worry about a wide range of potential rare and hard to reproduce race conditions; we just have to implement things correctly once in the Zulip server.
+Achieving these atomicity goals means we save a huge amount of work that the N clients for Zulip don't need to worry about a wide range of potential rare and hard to reproduce race conditions; we just have to implement things correctly once in the Zulip server.